-The last decade has shown an explosive growth in the demand and use of cannabis in general and medical cannabis in particular.
-With the increase in cannabis consumption, so is the awareness to some of the risks involved, one of which is infection caused by the inhalation of cannabis contaminated with bacteria, yeast, and mold.
+The last decade has shown explosive growth in the demand and use of cannabis in general and medical cannabis in particular.
+With the increase in cannabis consumption, so is the awareness of some of the risks involved, one of which is an infection caused by the inhalation of cannabis contaminated with bacteria, yeast, and mold.
 This risk becomes especially critical for patients with a weakened immune system.

 There are two disinfection methods in the market today, Gamma irradiation sterilization and Beta radiation.
 Both options are expensive, require complex logistics, have a considerable effect on cannabis terpenes, and change in the look and feel of the cannabis, which is viewed very negatively by the users.
 Cold Plasma disinfection, a technology commonly used for disinfection in multiple medical and non-medical applications, offers a solution to the drawbacks mentioned above and may be a preferred alternative to the existing solutions.

 Medical cannabis is cannabis that is prescribed by physicians for their patients.
 The use of medical cannabis has increased considerably in recent years in North America, Europe, and Australia, but the possession of the product is still illegal under federal law in many countries.
 Medical cannabis is used for multiple medical uses, among them reduction of nausea and vomiting during chemotherapy, improvement of appetite in people with HIV/AIDS, and reduction of chronic pain.
 Medical cannabis is also used sometimes as a general analgesic and for antibacterial and anti-inflammatory treatment.

 Medical cannabis – why growing methods matter